-The Master of Science degree in clinical and population translation science was initiated in the fall of 2008.
+The Master of Science degree in Clinical and Population Translation Sciences was initiated in the fall of 2008.
 It is one of a small number of similarly structured Master's degree programs in the U.S., placing it on the cutting edge of graduate education.